-Thus, it can be said that as the scale of production is increased, due to indivisibility of factors such as labour, machines, division of labour and specialisation and many types of economies are available to the firm.
+It can be said that as the scale of production is increased, due to indivisibility of factors such as labour, machines, division of labour and specialisation and many types of economies are available to the firm.
 On account of these economies, proportional increase in returns is more than the proportionate increase in factors of production.
 All these economies are only internal economies as these are related to the scale of production of the concerned firm.

-Constant Returns to Scale
+3.4.2.2 Constant Returns to Scale